 Authentic Feta is a Greek cheese made from sheep's milk or a mixture of sheep's and goat's milk.

-While in some countries, the "Feta" name is protected by law - meaning that if you buy a cheese labeled "Feta," you are going to get "real Feta" - in the US, that's not the case.
+While in some countries, the “Feta” name is protected by law – meaning that if you buy a cheese labeled “Feta,” you are going to get “real Greek Feta” – in the US, that’s not the case.

 Cut the tomatoes in half, remove their stem, then slice them into wedges.
+Remember that tomatoes should be at room temperature for the best flavor.

 Peel the cucumber, cut it in half lengthwise, then slice it into bite-size half moons.